DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/README.md

 Set up your host system according to the guidelines given in the `REQUIREMENTS.md` file.

-**Note:** your Docker daemon must be running in order to use VariMetrics.
+**Note:** your Docker daemon must be running in order to use VariCity-TS.

 ### B. Getting the sources

-1. Download the archive available at [https://doi.org/10.5281/zenodo.6644449](https://doi.org/10.5281/zenodo.6644449)
-2. Unzip the archive.
-You should obtain the following hierarchy (only the files useful for the reproduction are shown):
+1. Unzip the archive.
+You should obtain the following hierarchy (only the files useful for the reproduction are shown): _TODO #Update Tree_
 ```
-varimetrics_reproduction-package/
+varicity-TS/
 ├── build-docker-images.bat
 ├── build-docker-images.sh
 ├── data/